qkunst/collectiemanagement/report.md

 Collections
   GET /collections
     shouldn't be publicly accessible!
-    an allowed user should be able to get an index an allowed user should be able to get a single work through the api even an allowed user shouldn't be able to mess with the url not allowed user should be not be able to get an index
+    an api user without advisor role should be access the collection an api user with advisor role should be access the collection an allowed user should be able to get a single work through the api even an allowed user shouldn't be able to mess with the url not allowed user should be not be able to get an index